GENI-NSF/geni-tools/README.txt

  desired interface and address the Aggregate Manager / Clearinghouse consistently.

+ See gcf_config clearinghouse section for relevant constants.
- See geni/ch.py constants to change the slice URNs, etc. Note that slice URNs are globally unique, and constrained to be proper children of their Clearinghouse (Slice Authority).
+ Note that slice URNs are globally unique, and constrained to be proper children of their Clearinghouse (Slice Authority).
  Another constant you may want to change is the lifetime of Slice credentials.
 By default they last 3600 seconds.
 That is likely too short to actually use any allocated resources.